 Q: Does my first-time camper qualify for the rebate even if no other camper invites him?

 Q: What is the difference between the $25 and the $50 rebate?

-A: The $25 rebate is for campers staying fewer than 5 nights.
+A: The $25 rebate is for campers staying 4 nights or fewer.
 The $50 rebate is for campers staying at 5 nights or more.
 A returning camper always receives the same rebate as the first-time camper that he or she invited.

 Q: Is the rebate automatically given to first-time campers?

 A: No. You must apply for it, by mailing or emailing the coupon, which is available here.
 Exceptions and sending instructions are noted on the coupon.